tsnellgrove/dark_castle3/doc/to_do.md

 		- LINK: see: https://stackoverflow.com/questions/10761779/when-to-use-getattr
 		- TBD: create dict_class_def.py w/ StaticDict and __getattr___ (and s__setattr__ for future tools)

-- IDEA: ideally, would have a tool module that calced & cached max_score to static_dict
+- IDEA: ideally, would have a tool module that called & cached max_score to static_dict

 - TBD: debug
 	- TBD: fix debug capacity() to work with creatures (?)